Photo: Daniel Forster/ 2014

 The idea for the Roll of Honour was formalized at and shortly after a meeting at the Royal Bermuda Yacht Club on June 22, 2006 by Kirk Cooper, John Rousmaniere, Kaighn Smith, Owen Smith, and de Forest Trimingham.

-As of 2018, when the two newest members of the Roll of Honour were named, the selection committee included John Rousmaniere, John Winder, Stephen Kempe, and Bjorn Johnson.
-Nominations from the public are welcome and will be forwarded to the committee if sent to firstname.lastname@example.org; when nominating an individual, include a list of relevant races sailed and a rationale for selection.
+As of 2020, when the newest members of the Roll of Honour were named, the selection committee included John Rousmaniere, John Winder, Stephen Kempe, John Osmond, and Lawrence Glenn.
+Nominations from the public are welcome and will be forwarded to the committee if sent to [email protected]; when nominating an individual, include a list of relevant races sailed and a rationale for selection.

 Members of the Bermuda Race Roll of Honour